 He instructed local agencies to work closely with the Vietnamese Embassy in Mexico in searching for potential fields for cooperation and connecting businesses of the two sides.

-The Vietnamese diplomat emphasised the similar climate, geographic and cultural features between Vietnam and Yucatan, which lay a foundation for comprehensive future collaboration, particularly in tourism and agriculture.
+The Vietnamese diplomat emphasized the similar climate, geographic and cultural features between Vietnam and Yucatan, which lay a foundation for comprehensive future collaboration, particularly in tourism and agriculture.

 The Trans-Pacific Partnership is expected to further stimulate Vietnam-Mexico trade ties once it is signed, Lan declared.